ST-500 microscopy cryostat

-The Janis ST-500 continuous flow cryostat has been specially designed for use in microscopy, imaging, and high spatial resolution photoluminescence.
+The Lake Shore ST-500 continuous flow cryostat has been specially designed for use in microscopy, imaging, and high spatial resolution photoluminescence.
 The combination of the low thermal-expansion support structure and internal vibration isolation results in nanometer-scale vibration and drift levels.
 The cryostat geometry offers a short working distance (for use with high magnification optics) and permits mounting on common microscope stages and translators.

 The ST-500 system includes a flexible high-efficiency variable flow cryogen transfer line.
 This line delivers liquid helium or liquid nitrogen to a two-stage heat exchanger and sample mount.
 The ST-500 is portable, easily mounted in a variety of configurations, and can be used both in transmission and reflection geometries.